gerddie/apitrace/frametrim/frametrim.markdown

   - A renderbuffer is bound to two different framebuffers, one is used for drawing the data, and the other one is used as blit source to copy the final data to the screen.
+  - It seems the game draws some state display to the default framebuffer and then blits the game part to partially fill the defulat framebuffer.
+    Problem: The state display is not updated with each frame.

 ## Next steps: